Keis G901 review | Battery-powered heated gloves tested

 Power

-The batteries take around three hours to charge from completely flat to fully charged.
 Wiring the gloves into a bike is easy as Keis supplies a selection of fuses and a handy chart to help you pick the right one.
 These could be wired straight to the bike, or via a Keis jacket, which could also be in combination with heated trousers and socks.
-Fortunately you’d still only need one bike connecting cable, and the fuse required depends on how many items you’re running.
+With this set-up you’d still only need one bike connecting cable, and the fuse required depends on how many items you’re running.
+The 12V G901s draw 1.5A on full power which is a little less than the 1.6A that the G601s draw.
+Plugged into the bike this doesn’t matter because the draw stays consistent for the whole journey.

 Control